AdamSchinzel/AdamSchinzel/README.md

 ### 🧑🏻‍💻 About me

 - Exploring new technologies and developing software solutions
+- - Learning more about Mobile Development
 - Azure Programming Student at Microsoft Student Trainee Centre
-- Working as a freelance software engineer
-- Learning more about Mobile Development
 - Co-founder and CTO at Luftio
+- ex-IBM

 ### 🛠 Tech stack